 THIS TOOLKIT CONTAINS THE FOLLOWING ITEMS: Information about press releases and proclamations; a list of US and US Territory proclamation websites, information, and how to request a proclamation; examples of a proclamation and press release; an example of a Request for a Proclamation letter and a ‘thank you letter; and, a flyer and ‘Save-the Date’ message.

-On October 21st, The National Association of Peer Supporters is pleased to invite you to join us in celebrating the 7th Annual Global Peer Support Celebration Day!
+On October 20th, the National Association of Peer Supporters is pleased to invite you to join us in celebrating the 8th Annual Global Peer Support Celebration Day!
 Since the humble beginnings of GPSCD in 2014, N.A.P.S. continues to lead the charge of the celebration in the Unites States. humble beginnings in 2014, N.A.P.S. continues to be a leader in advancing our work as peer supporters.
-As part of our shared celebration, we invite you to let others know what Global Peer Support Celebration Day means to you.
-Just send us a single PowerPoint slide expressing yourself.
-You can write your message, use a quote, or include a photo or image on your slide.
-Be creative!
-Be inspired!
-Inspire others!
-Join us and express yourself!

 Global Peer Support Proclamation

 Whereas: Global Peer Supporter Celebration Day (GPSCD) occurs annually on the third Thursday in October peer workers (also known as peer providers) from across the globe reflect on and celebrate the important role he/she plays in helping those with mental health, addiction, and or traumatic challenges move along the continuum of recovery and inclusion into communities of his/her choosing; and